 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Reading Summaries (5)
+Reading Summary Assignments (5)

-Article Critiques (3)
+Article Critique Assignments (3)

 For Modules 2, 3 and, 5, the student will select an empirical study in a peer-reviewed journal and formulate a written 4-page critique of that article.
 Special attention will be given to the research methods as it relates to the study of language and cognitive development.
 These critique articles will equip the student to scholarly critique peer-review literature.
 The student will learn how to critically dissect and evaluate empirical literature which will be beneficial for the final research paper (Module 7), their dissertation, and attaining scholarship in their discipline.
 Hint: The student can use these assignments to select articles that will add to the literature review for the Research Paper: Final Assignment.